oscarbranson/latools/docs/_sources/users/advanced/data-formats.rst.txt

 Where each of the .csv files within the 'data/' contains one or more ablations of a single sample, or numerous standards (i.e. STD-1 could contain ablations of three different standards).
 The names of the .csv files are used to label the data throughout analysis, so should be unique, and meaningful.
-Standards are recognised by :mod:`latools.analyse` by the presence of identifying characters that are presend in all standard names, in this case 'STD'.
+Standards are recognised by :mod:`latools.analyse` by the presence of identifying characters that are present in all standard names, in this case 'STD'.

-When importing the data, you give :mod:`latools.analyse` the ``data/`` folder, and some information about the SRM identififier (``srm_identifier='STD'``) and the file extension (``extension='.csv'``), and it imports all data files in the folder.
+When importing the data, you give :mod:`latools.analyse` the ``data/`` folder, and some information about the SRM identifier (``srm_identifier='STD'``) and the file extension (``extension='.csv'``), and it imports all data files in the folder.

 .. tip:: Some labs save an entire analytical session in a single data file.
 To use ``latools``, this data will need to be broken up into the format described above.
 In the near future, there will be a function to do this, where long single files can be broken into individual samples, given the analytical sequence.